Skip to main content

 Establishing Your Categories

 Create separate tracking categories for different gambling types: sports betting, casino table games, slots or machines, poker, lottery or scratch tickets, and fantasy sports.
+If sports betting and poker are your main activities, the free sports betting tracker and poker odds calculator are purpose-built for logging those specifically.
 This segmentation reveals which activities consistently cost you money and which, if any, show positive returns.

 Some people discover they enjoy one type of gambling responsibly while another type immediately becomes problematic.
 Data reveals these differences objectively.